maxboeck/mxb/src/posts/webclerks-conference/2019-11-28-webclerks-conference.md

 - If you want to livestream an event on youtube, that apparently requires a "brand account".
 These take 24 hours to approve, so it's best to not discover this __the night before the conference__.
 (Thankfully [Joschi](https://twitter.com/jkphl) from a11yclub helped us out there!)

-- The __glass water bottles__ we put into everyone's goodie bag have been a big hit.
+- The __glass water bottles__ we put into everyone's goodie bag were a big hit.
 People liked that they could refill anytime.
 Less waste, more hydration!

 - You can __make your own rules!__ Not all tech confs have to follow the same recipe.
 In fact some of the little differences are what makes you stand out.